 - For personal data in the context of FP7 grants: please note the ERC Executive Agency specific privacy statement for “ERC - Proposals Evaluation and Grants Management”.

-- For personal data in the context of H2020 grants: the specific privacy statement (SPS) on Proposal, Evaluation, Grant Management and follow-up and the SPS for Evaluation and Monitoring Experts, are available on the European Commission Research & Innovation Participant Portal.
+- For personal data in the context of H2020 grants: the specific privacy statement (SPS) on Proposal, Evaluation, Grant Management and follow-up and the SPS for Evaluation and Monitoring Experts, are available on the European Commission Funding and Tenders Portal.

 When browsing the ERC website, some personal information is required through cookies in order to provide the e-services you request.